Can You Eat Brie Cheese When Pregnant?

 What Is Brie Cheese?

 Brie is a soft cheese prepared from cow’s milk to produce pasta.
 Originally named after the Brie region of France, it has a pale colour with a slightly greyish tinge at times.
 Brie contains a minimal amount of lactose, a natural milk sugar.
 It has a white mould crust, and the rind can be consumed.
-Its flavour largely depends upon the ingredients used and its manufacturing environment (6).
+Its flavour largely depends upon the ingredients used and its manufacturing environment (1).

 Brie may be produced from whole or semi-skimmed milk.
 The enzyme Rennet is added to raw milk, salt, and bacteria known as cheese cultures.
-The curd is then warmed to a maximum temperature of 37 °C. Next, the cheese is cast into moulds, sometimes with a traditional perforated ladle called a Pelle à brie.
+The curd is then heated to a maximum temperature of 37 °C. Next, the cheese is cast into moulds, sometimes with a traditional perforated ladle called a Pelle à brie.
 During the ripening process, white mould forms the rind of the cheese.
-Unlike other moulds growing on food, this is not spoilt and is perfectly safe to eat.
+Unlike other moulds growing on food, this is not spoiled and is perfectly safe to eat.

-Benefits of Having Brie Cheese During Pregnancy
+Benefits of Having Pasteurised Brie Cheese During Pregnancy

 Cheese is a healthy, balanced diet, considering its health benefits.
 Here are some reasons why eating Brie Cheese during pregnancy is not bad.